buildwithaura/aura-legacy/README.md

 * To configure the database, create the file `config/database.rb`.
 You can use `database.defaults.rb` as a guide; edit it to your needs.
 Do this before `rake setup`.

-## More info

-See [http://github.com/rstacruz/aura/wiki](http://github.com/rstacruz/aura/wiki) for more info.

 ## Authors and copyright